alander/bundle-pricing/README.md

 ### case class Inventory

-An Inventory represents a concrete group of items with prices
+Inventory extends InventoryLike, and represents a concrete group of items with prices

 ### case class Bundle

-A Bundle represents a concrete group of items available for a discounted "bundle" price.
+Bundle extends InventoryLike, and represents a concrete group of items available for a discounted "bundle" price.

 ## Bundle Algorithm